locana-co/PMT/README.md

 **_Documents referenced below can be found in the Documentation folder._**

 1. **PMT-Framework** - High level PMT Framework (Database & API) diagram
+2. **PMT-ERD** - Entity Relationship Diagram using Chen method describing the relationships between the entities in the database
-2. **PMT-Schema** - Database schema diagram of the physical structure of the database
+3. **PMT-Schema** - Database schema diagram of the physical structure of the database
+4. **PMT Database Development Process** - Describes the development process for the PMT database model and concurrent development activities
-3. **Understanding the Data Model** - Describes the PMT data model and taxonomy
+5. **Understanding the Data Model** - Describes the PMT data model and taxonomy

 <br />
-Instructions for setting up Postgres 9.3.0 and PostGIS 2.0.3 on Ubuntu 12.04 (EC2)
+Instructions for setting up Postgres 9.2.2 and PostGIS 2.0.3 on Ubuntu 12.04 (EC2)
 ----------------------------------------------------------------------------------

 ### Install the core dependcies